Spicy Sausage & Cabbage Soup

-- 1 1/4 tablespoon of Cajun or Creole seasoning
+- 1 1/4 tbsp cajun or creole seasoning

 - salt & pepper to taste

-- Heat olive oil over medium heat in a large pot.
+- Heat oil over medium heat in a large pot.
 Add sausage, onion, and celery.
-Saute for approximately 5 minutes, stirring frequently.
+Sauté for approximately 5 minutes, stirring frequently.

 - Add cabbage, diced tomatoes, chicken stock, and Cajun seasoning (I like Tony Chachere's Original Creole Seasoning).
 If your sausage is already spicy start with less Cajun seasoning and taste before adding more.